COMPONENT OF THE MISSISSIPPI MILITARY DEPARTMENT

 If you have expertise or are interested in training for one of these fields, please contact us today.
 We will find the position that will best meet your needs and those of the Mississippi State Guard.

-The MSSG Head Quarters is located in Jackson, Ms.
+The MSSG Division Headquarters is located in Jackson, Ms.

-The 1st Brigade serves central Mississippi and operates out of Walnut Grove, Ms.
+The 1st Brigade serves central Mississippi and operates out of Jackson, Ms.

 As Military Police, you’ll protect peoples’ lives and property by enforcing military laws and regulations.
 You’ll also control traffic, prevent crime, and respond to all emergencies.
 You’ll conduct force protection, anti-terrorism, area security, and police intelligence operations.